ika/Confesion-de-fe-de-Westminster/README.md

-# Westminster Confession
+# Westminster Confession in Spanish

-The Westminster Confession, published in 1643, with the Ecumenical creeds and the Larger Catechism.
+The Westminster Confession, published in 1643, with the Ecumenical creeds, Synod of Dort and the Shorter Catechism.

 # Privacy Policy